 Let’s compare Bitcoin’s growth to the growth of Amazon (yes, the company).
 Amazon has seen huge growth over the past 5 years and has been one of the top performing companies in the world!
 If you bought a share of Amazon 5 years ago, it would have cost you $274.
 That same share would now be worth $1500.

 Let’s compare that to Bitcoin.
-If you bought one Bitcoin 5 years ago, it would have cost you $45.
+If you knew about Bitcoin and bought one 5 years ago, it would have cost you $45.
 Now (5 years later) that same Bitcoin would be worth $11,194.
 You can see what I mean about it making other investments look pointless now, right?

 Anyway, that’s enough about Amazon.
-What you really want to know is whether now is a good time to invest in Bitcoin, and if so, what the best way to invest in Bitcoin is.
+What you really want to know is whether now is a good time to invest in Bitcoin, how to invest in Bitcoin and if so, what the best way to invest in Bitcoin is.

 So, let’s get to that, shall we?